Daegu: International Daegu

 Daegu is largely a homogeneous community that includes few non-Koreans.
 However, a number of immigrants from South and Southeast Asia work in automotive-parts factories on the city's west side.
 In addition, there is a small group of English-speaking Westerners working in English schools and university programs.
-The American military bases are also home to several hundred Americans.
+The American military bases are home to several hundred Americans.
 Recently Chinese students have begun studying Korean at universities in Daegu, and there is an increasing number of graduate and post-graduate students from other Asian countries.
-As elsewhere in Korea, Korean food overwhelmingly dominates; Chinese, Japanese and Western food forms the bulk of non-Korean food but recently Indian and Russian foods have become available.
+As elsewhere in Korea, Korean food overwhelmingly dominates; Chinese, Japanese and Western food forms the bulk of non-Korean food, but recently Indian and Russian foods have become available.

-Daegu hosts three American military bases, Camp Henry, Camp George which houses Daegu American School, and Camp Walker.
-Camp Walker houses Daegu High School for high school children, while Camp George hold the school for elementary and middle school (both of which are primarily for children of military personnel and US Military civilian employees).
-Camp George also houses most of the married [Enlisted] ranked soldiers.
-Camp Henry and Camp Walker serve as the primary place of work for all the military personnel.
-Camp Walker serves as the home to enlisted Sergeants Major and Officer ranked soldiers, Major and up.
-Although non-military families can enroll their children at the school, most either home-school their children or send them to a small Christian private school which teaches about 25 children near the central business district of Daegu.
+Daegu hosts three American military bases, Camp Henry, Camp George, and Camp Walker.
+Camp Walker houses Daegu High School, while Camp George has Daegu American School, the elementary and middle school for the bases (primarily for children of military personnel and US Military civilian employees).
+Although non-military employees can enroll their children at the school, most either home-school their children or send them to a small Christian private school which teaches about 25 children near the central business district of Daegu.
+Camp George contains most of the residences for married enlisted soldiers, while Camp Walker is the home to enlisted Sergeants Major and officers, Major and up.
+Camp Henry and Camp Walker are the primary work sites for military personnel.

-Religion
+Demographics

 According to the census of 2015, 23.8% of the population followed Buddhism and 19.7% followed Christianity (12% Protestantism and 7.7% Catholicism).
 55.8% of the population is irreligious.

 Education

 As of 2021, Daegu has 232 elementary schools, 125 middle schools, and 94 high schools.
 There are two specialized public high schools which are Daegu Science High School and Taegu Foreign Language High School, and some other high schools such as Keisung Academy, Gyeongsin High School and Daeryun High School have good grades for university admission.
-Most of the well-known high schools are located in Suseong-gu because its educational grade and zeal are high standard in the country.
+Most of the well-known high schools are located in Suseong District because its educational grade and zeal are high standard in the country.

-Also, Daegu has 4 independent private high schools like Keisung Academy (also called Keisung High School), Gyeongsin High School, Gyeong-il Girl's High School, Daegun Catholic High School.
+Also, Daegu has 4 independent private high schools like Keisung Academy (also called Keisung High School), Gyeongsin High School, Gyeong-il Girls High School, Daegun Catholic High School.